 Who am I?

 :big(M):y name is Jay.
-I am a Zillennial male, and according to 23andMe, I am roughly 70% English and French, 15% Ukrainian Ashkenazi Jew, 5% Scandinavian, and the rest, a smattering of European countries, both Eastern and Western.
+I am a Zillennial male, and according to 23andMe, I am roughly 60% English and French, 15% Russian Ashkenazi Jew, 10% Scandinavian, and the rest a smattering of European countries, both Eastern and Western.
 I have lived in New England for about a decade, but I grew up in a New York City suburb.
-I have degrees in both Mathematics and Computer Science, and I studied Mandarin Chinese for about eight years (my father has been a believer in the Chinese Century my entire life, and required that I learn as a child).
+I have degrees in both Mathematics and Computer Science, and I studied Mandarin Chinese for about eight years (my dad has been a believer in the Chinese Century my entire life, and required that I learn as a child).
 I currently work as a senior engineer at a medical technology company.

-Over the past fifteen years, I have used many usernames and handles online, including but not limited to: “jehlp” (an etymological degradation of Jay combined with let’s play (LP)), “JW” (my initials), or “KNT”.
+Over the past fifteen years, I have used many usernames and handles online, including but not limited to: “jehlp” (Jay, slurred, combined with let’s play (LP)), “JW” (my initials), or “KNT” (purely aesthetic, no secret meaning).
 Use whichever suits you best, I do not care.

-:big(M):y favorite author is Gene Wolfe and I have spent many days poring over his dedicated email list, the Urth List.
-I am also fond of Ted Chiang, Vladimir Nabokov, Herman Melville, Michel Houllebecq, Naoki Urasawa, and Jorge Luis Borges.
-My favorite Gene Wolfe short story is “Forlesen”, and it can be found in his Book of Days.
+My favorite author is Gene Wolfe and I have spent many days reading the Urth List.
+I also like Ted Chiang, Vladimir Nabokov, Michel Houllebecq, Naoki Urasawa, and Jorge Luis Borges.

 I am a Wikipedian, and I have written over a dozen original pages.
 Most of my contributions and edits have been related to either logic puzzles, Hindu mythology, science-fiction, or otaku culture.